oNevion/AutoCharts/docs/features.md

 # Features of AutoCharts

-## Sync with Dropbox
+## Sync with AutoCharts Drive over Internet

-To sync AutoCharts with Dropbox, all you need to do is go to the "Pull Data from Dropbox" option under "Sync Options"
+To sync AutoCharts with the AutoCharts drive, all you need to do is go to the "Pull Data from AutoCharts Drive" option under "Sync Options"

-`Sync Options > Pull Data from Dropbox`
+`Sync Options > Pull Data from AutoCharts Drive`

 ?> **Tip |** AutoCharts will also sync with Dropbox automatically when you click the "Process Updates" button.